Band-in-a-Box® 2019 for Windows® User's Guide

 Recording Your Own Parts to The Melody Sequencer

-Normally, you would record your parts to the Melody, and not be concerned about what MIDI channel they are using, because Band-in-a-Box uses the Melody channel (usually channel 4) for this.
+Normally, you would record your parts to the Melody track, and not be concerned about what MIDI channel they are using, because Band-in-a-Box uses the Melody channel (usually channel 4) for this.

-But if you have set the Track type to be multi-channel, the output on the Melody part will be whatever channel is stored in the tracks.
+But if you have set the Track type to be multi-channel, the output on the Melody track will be whatever channel is stored in the tracks.

-When you record a Melody part and the track type is set to multi-channel, the “Keep Take” dialog will have a selection for the channel that should be used for the recording.
+When you record a melody and the track type is set to multi-channel, the “Keep Take” dialog will have a selection for the channel that should be used for the recording.

 Also, make sure that you have “Overdub underlying melody” checkbox set, or you won’t hear the other melody parts during the recording.